slintegrated/qsys-lilliput-mv0430/README.md

   * No feedback parsing from MV0430 - indicators are fake feedback
   * No socket health data (connected/disconnected)
   * No communication health data (are commands getting responses?)

+### v0.2-alpha
+![alt text][v02]

+[v02]: graphics/images/v0.2.png

+* Features
+  * Output layout functions
+    * Quad View
+    * Input 1-4 Fullscreen
+    * Successful UDP communication
+    * REAL LED feedback - the button presses send the command and parse the response to find the actual output layout on the unit
+    * Status LED - gets set when first successful parse is processed
+* Known Issues
+  * Cannot select LAN interface from settings menu (default is LAN A)
+  * UI is suboptimal...
+  * No socket health data (connected/disconnected)